ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-info.md

   import Lightbox from "$lib/components/Lightbox.svelte";
 </script>

-I heard saw `console.info` for more stylistic purposes in Ahmad Shadeed's [post breaking down the Photoshop web application](https://ishadeed.com/article/photoshop-web-css#photoshop-old-logo).
+I first saw `console.info` for more stylistic purposes in Ahmad Shadeed's [post breaking down the Photoshop web application](https://ishadeed.com/article/photoshop-web-css#photoshop-old-logo).
 When I [was refreshing my blog](/blog/blog-refresh-2023/), I thought it would be fun to add something like that to my own site.

 However, I love animation and was wondering if I could animate it somehow.
 This led me to explore a bit and this post is what I learned!